Pinchas Gutter: The Void

-For several years, USC Shoah Foundation Executive Director, Stephen D. Smith and Gutter developed a friendship of trust in which they explored the life that resides in Gutter's memory.
-He took Smith into the world of the Gerrer Hassidimof Lodz, through the Warsaw ghetto uprising, to Majdanek and Terezin, London, Paris and Jerusalem.
+For several years, USC Shoah Foundation Executive Director Stephen D. Smith and Gutter developed a friendship of trust in which they explored the life that resides in Gutter's memory.
+He took Smith into the world of the Gerrer Hassidimof Łódź, through the Warsaw ghetto uprising, to Majdanek and Terezín, London, Paris and Jerusalem.
 The film probes the dark corners of Gutter's memory and discovers how vibrant, and real memory can be, but also how dark and lonely and terrifying it is too.
-Loss and trauma, survival and hope, pain and healing, love and hate, people and their fading shadows are all there in the void; remembered and forgotten.
+Loss and trauma, survival and hope, pain and healing, love and hate, people and their fading shadows are all there in the void, remembered and forgotten.

 Political, Polish Jew: The Story of Pinchas Gutter

-Zvike Nevo's documentary, which unfolds in chronological order from Gutter's birth in Lodz in 1932, is mostly about his survival as a Jew in Nazi-occupied Poland.
+Zvike Nevo's documentary, which unfolds in chronological order from Gutter's birth in Łódź in 1932, is mostly about his survival as a Jew in Nazi-occupied Poland.
 Dow Marmur, rabbi emeritus at Toronto's Holy Blossom Temple said in his review in The Toronto Star that the film demonstrates that Gutter has harnessed his ordeal to the noble cause of tikun olam, the idea that Jews bear responsibility not only for their own moral, spiritual, and material welfare, but also for the welfare of society at large.